UltraEngine/Documentation/megapoly.md

 - Dynamic view-based level of detail for organic or mechanical shapes
 - Geometric surface detail without cracks or holes

 MegaPoly works with most of your existing 3D models, with minimal adjustment.
+Quad-based meshes work best.
 Typically, MegaPoly models will produce 1-2 orders of magnitude fewer triangles than conventional tessellation.

 This feature is still in development and should be considered experimental.